The plan

 - Define an

-class - Implement the
+OpenAssistantModelclass - Implement the

-in OpenAI’s API) - Optional: implement a
+streammethod for chat stream responses (stream=truein OpenAI’s API) - Optional: implement a

-method for non-stream responses (stream=false
+chatmethod for non-stream responses (stream=falsein OpenAI’s API)

-|
+| |

 Then let’s put somewhere the id of the model we’re using:

-|
+| |

-|
+| |

 We now have to implement our methods: